Question for Short Debate

 My Lords, I warmly congratulate the noble Baroness on introducing this critically important debate.
 The questions around social mobility have permeated my entire career.
-I was representing the Child Poverty Action Group in 1972, and I was there at Church House when Keith Joseph made his great speech about the cycle of deprivation: low-income families, poor housing, lack of education and early childbirth all lead to a vicious cycle.
+I was representing the Child Poverty Action Group in 1972 at Church House when Keith Joseph made his great speech about the cycle of deprivation: low-income families, poor housing, lack of education and early childbirth all leading to a vicious cycle.

 But then I thought that that was too deterministic.
 Interestingly, in my present career I meet any number of people who have succeeded against the odds, so there is a danger that social determinism can be too negative and patronising because it fails to bring out ambition.

 When working in Brixton, I decided that the one thing those from a very poor family needed was somewhere to do their homework because they had no space.
 They also needed a bit of coaching.
-Failing to persuade Margaret Thatcher or Ken Baker, I did persuade the Prince of Wales that swot shops or homework havens were the answer.
-He introduced 200 swot shops up and down the country through the Prince’s Trust.
-On the question of social mobility, rather like on climate change, the Prince of Wales has become a great pioneer for current thought.
+Failing to persuade Margaret Thatcher or Ken Baker, I did persuade the Prince of Wales that swot shops or “homework havens” were the answer.
+He introduced 200 homework havens up and down the country through the Prince’s Trust.
+On the question of social mobility, rather like on climate change, the Prince of Wales has been a great pioneer for current thought.

 Currently, I am the chancellor of the University of Hull in the north-east, and I have been there for 14 years.
 This is an area that needs hope, optimism, employment and empowerment.

 I believe in the effect of the Social Mobility Foundation and the Sutton Trust, along with Conservative Government policies.
 The work of my colleague Justine Greening set a wonderful example in her paper Unlocking Talent, Fulfilling Potential, in which she covered all those areas.
-We need to see how employers can really work with local people, and the university technical colleges are wonderful.
+We need to see how employers can really work with local people.
+The university technical colleges are a wonderful exaple.

 Most particularly, Bernadette Kelly, the champion for social mobility in the Civil Service—who went to the University of Hull—is challenging all the issues addressed by my noble friend Lord Patten in his speech, and I commend her work.
 I wish that I had an hour and a half to speak, but it is hopeless.